CodingChessVariants/codingchessvariants.github.io/_sources/tutorials/finaliseGame.rst.txt

 .. code-block:: kotlin

-  open class TutorialChess : AbstractChess(
+  open class TutorialChess : AbstractChess2D(
                                     listOf(NoRepeatedMoveFromSamePieceRule()),
                                     listOf()
   )

 Step 2.
 Add Win Conditions
 -----------------------------
-There is one unique win condition that needs to be added which is the one we created previously, AllPawnsCapturedWinCondition.
+There is one unique win condition that needs to be added which is the one we created previously, AllPawnsCapturedEndCondition.
 We can add this like so:

 .. code-block:: kotlin

-  open class TutorialChess : AbstractChess(
+  open class TutorialChess : AbstractChess2D(
                                     listOf(NoRepeatedMoveFromSamePieceRule()),
-                                    listOf(AllPawnsCapturedWinCondition())
+                                    listOf(AllPawnsCapturedEndCondition())
   )

 We also need to add the other non-unique win condition that has already been implemented in the library.
 These are: